-There has been no material adverse change in the prospects of the Issuer since 21 March 2024, being the date of the publication of the last audited financial information.
+There has been no material adverse change in the prospects of the Issuer since the date of publication of the latest annual report from which financial information is incorporated by reference into this Prospectus.

-There has been no significant change in the financial performance of the Issuer since 31 December 2023, being the end of the last financial period for which audited financial information has been published, to the date of this Prospectus.
+There has been no significant change in the financial performance of the Issuer since the date of the end of the last financial period for which audited financial information has been published and incorporated by reference into this Prospectus.

-Significant Changes since 31 December 2023
+Significant Changes

-There has been no significant change in the financial position of the Issuer since 31 December 2023, being the end of the last financial period for which audited financial information has been published.
+There has been no significant change in the financial position of the Issuer since the date of the end of the last financial period for which audited financial information has been published and incorporated by reference into this Prospectus.